miroR/uncenz/README.md

 usually done in programs, differently, but I currently simply don't know nor have time to learn to do better.

-These first few lines concern the very latest updates.

-The scripts are here which I haven't thought out completely about how to use some of them:

-hhmmss2sec

-dump_perl_repl.sh

-uncenz-ipt_conf_states.sh

-dump_dLo.sh

-The purpose of each of them is explained inside their own text.

-And there is the include functionality, pls. read in the example script:

-uncenz-include-vimeo

-Now generally about uncenz and how to use it.

 Lest I forgot: while this can surely be rewritten completely and employed under M$ Windoze (nota bene: similar considerations apply to Schmapple Mac, the-other-rich-man-who-has-no-more-riches-any-longer OS), I